thw17/Rupp_etal_Anole_DosageCompensation/README.md

 ```
 This repository contains all scripts necessary to reproduce our analyses, as well as the directory structure for the snakemake pipeline.

 2) Set up Anaconda environments (one with Python 3 for snakemake and one with Python 2 for the diversity script).
 If you don't already have Anaconda installed, it can be obtained free [from here](https://www.continuum.io/downloads) and you can find more information [here](http://conda.pydata.org/docs/index.html).
-You can alternatively install [Miniconda](http://conda.pydata.org/docs/install/quick.html), a lightweight version of Anaconda  The following commands assume that anaconda has been successfully installed and is in your PATH (it will do this automatically if you allow it):
+You can alternatively install [Miniconda](http://conda.pydata.org/docs/install/quick.html), a lightweight version of Anaconda.
+The following commands assume that anaconda has been successfully installed and is in your PATH (it will do this automatically if you allow it):
 ```
 conda config --add channels bioconda conda env create -f env/anole_dosage.yml